 What is a Squash Bug?

 First let’s talk about what a squash bug is.
 Basically, it’s a stink bug.
-They look identical to those things you’ve been calling stink bugs your entire life.
+They look almost identical to those things you’ve been calling stink bugs your entire life just a little more narrow in size (ie. stink bugs are more round).
 They are shield bugs that are about 1 inch long with a hard shell and soft body underneath.

 Squash bugs will attack almost all varieties of summer and winter squash, though they do prefer some types of squash and pumpkins over others.